 To find out more: NYSCP (safeguardingchildren.co.uk)

-If the disclosure/ allegation raises concerns about the behaviour of someone who works or volunteers with children and young people, then the responsible manager in your setting should be made aware and any immediate safeguards put in place around the individual’s work or voluntary activity as appropriateT precautionary action, such as temporary redeployment or suspension and the securing of evidence.
+If the disclosure/ allegation raises concerns about the behaviour of someone who works or volunteers with children and young people, then the responsible manager in your setting should be made aware and any immediate safeguards put in place around the individual’s work or voluntary activity as appropriate.
+This may include the need to take precautionary action, such as temporary redeployment or suspension, and the securing of evidence.
+You are strongly advised to seek HR advice for all cases which involve allegations against those who work with or volunteers with children.

 Reporting to LADO